En / Ru

 What to bring home from Kamchatka?

 • Fish and caviar.
 Kilograms of fish and caviar.
-You should buy either on the day of departure or the night before.
+You should buy them either on the day of departure or the night before.
 Due to the long flight, products must be placed in a thermal bag and immediately put in the refrigerator after arrival.
-Prices: fresh pink salmon from 100 rubles per 1 kg, sockeye salmon filet from 900 per kg, smoked chinook salmon from 1300 per kg, caviar from 2900 rubles per kg, dried flounder from 550 rubles per kg.
+Prices: fresh pink salmon from 500 rubles per 1 kg, sockeye salmon fillet from 1500 per kg, smoked chinook salmon from 1500 per kg, caviar from 6000 rubles per kg, dried flounder from 1000 rubles per kg.

 • Wooden figures of Kutha and Peliken.
-The first is the deity of Koryak and Itelmens (native people of Kamchatka), a spirit reborn into a raven, which brings peace and joy.
-The second is Peliken, a cheerful little man with a smile from ear to ear, a talisman, in the form of a smiling body-positive little man who brings wealth, good luck and joy.
+The first is the deity of Koryaks and Itelmens (native people of Kamchatka), a spirit reborn into a raven, which brings peace and joy.
+The second is Peliken, a cheerful little man with a smile from ear to ear, a smiling little man with a body-positive figure.

 How to buy red caviar on Kamchatka?

-• Fresh caviar is available only from June on.
-In July, you can have fun and make 'five-minute prepared’ caviar right on a fishing trip.
+• Fresh caviar is available only from June onwards.
+In July, you can have fun and make “five-minute” caviar right on a fishing trip.

-• Please check that there are no bubbles or white plaque in the container of caviar
+• Please check that there are no bubbles or white film in the container of caviar

-• In the eggs there should not be any extraneous inclusions.
+• There should not be any foreign particles in the eggs.
 They should be like droplets.

 • A good quality product will not stick to your teeth.
 Try to bite the caviar.
-It also should not stick to the spoon.
+It should not stick to the spoon either.

 • Good caviar does not have a pungent odour.
 If a container stinks like a barrel of herring, do not buy the caviar.
 However, if the caviar does not emit any smell at all, then it was frozen.
 The aroma should be subtle and pleasant.